yunji-seo/yunji-seo.github.io/_projects/5_project.md

     [Fig. 2] Proposed All-Day Service Route
 </div>

-This route connects the main mobility gateways—Sinchon Station and Jeongmun Gate—to key academic buildings and the dormitory.
+This route connects the main mobility gateways (Sinchon Station and Jeongmun Gate) to key academic buildings and the dormitory.

 __Rationale:__
 - Survey respondents reported long walking distances from Sinchon Station to steep campus locations.